German publisher Axel Springer to acquire U.S. news website Politico | Business

 Politico was founded ahead of the 2008 U.S. presidential elections by defectors from the Washington Post with an aim to cover Washington and politics with the pace, analysis and rigor of sports journalism.
 Springer owns a rich portfolio of news outlets including Bild, Welt and Insider, and is active in more than 40 countries.

 U.S. private equity investor KKR, which owns around 48% of Springer, has been building up its portfolio of digital and media assets though the German media conglomerate.
-In May, the Information reported that Springer was also in talks to buy another digital-news outlet Axios.
+Separately, two people familiar with the matter told CNBC that Springer was no longer in talks to buy digital-news outlet Axios, which was founded by Politico co-founder Jim VandeHei.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)